skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

     For large, multi-gigabyte workdirs (e.g. large datasets in your working directory), uploading may take time as the files are synced to the remote VM with :code:`rsync`.
 If you have certain files in your workdir that you would like to have excluded from upload, consider including them in your `.gitignore` file.
 For large datasets and files, consider using :ref:`Sky Storage <sky-storage>` to speed up transfers.

 Below is a minimal task YAML that prints "hello sky!" and shows installed Conda environments, requiring an NVIDIA Tesla K80 GPU on AWS.
-See more example yaml files in the `repo <https://github.com/sky-proj/sky/tree/master/examples>`_, with a fully-complete example documented :ref:`here <yaml-spec>`.
+See more example YAML files in the `repo <https://github.com/sky-proj/sky/tree/master/examples>`_, with a fully-complete example documented :ref:`here <yaml-spec>`.

 .. code-block:: yaml